-- Dog for Dog Dog Treats Peanut Butter
+- Dawg Butter, 100% Natural Dog Peanut Butter

 I’m going to say something here that will probably get me drummed out of the isn’t-that-funny club.
 As I said, I anthropomorphize my dogs, and I know how I feel when I get peanut butter stuck in the back of my throat.